 Using Samloader on Linux

 This is all about Samloader, a Samsung firmware downloader for Mac, Linux, and Windows.
+Having downloaded it, you can use Odin to install the firmware on your Samsung device.
 In case you encounter any issues while following the steps given in this tutorial, please leave a comment below.

 Read Next: Samsung Secret Codes you Must Check Out